So delve into our produce selection HERE for ridiculously good fruit and veg.

 Is it organic?
 Something to do with the lunar cycles?
 Just what?

 Well, we delved into biodynamic research to bring you the answers…

 In a nutshell:

 It’s a growing methodology that promotes harmony with nature, healthful crops and biodiversity.

-A little more detailed:
+A more in-depth explanation…